darold/uri/README.md

 - Copyright (c) 2015-2022, Gilles Darold

-Some parts of the code are original code from liburi licensed under the terms of the Apache License, Version 2.0.
+Some parts of the code are original code copied from liburi licensed under the terms of the Apache License, Version 2.0.
 The code have been embeded to the extension to avoid dependencies requiring compilation from sources. liburi can be found here: [https://github.com/bbcarchdev/liburi](https://github.com/bbcarchdev/liburi)